anupamahalder/react-learning/React_Details.md

 ## To avoid problem in Styling with CSS:
 We use <strong>module</strong> css.
-The css file name will be like this filename.module.css to import the module file
+The css file name will be like this filename.module.css With working with same class name there will be no conflict with global css. to import the module file

     import anyNameForStyle from "./filename.module.css";